thebeaverhead/react-modal-login/README.md

 - `closeModal()` - action to close the modal.
 You need to pass it to the component later on to enable hiding the modal by clicking close button or clicking in overlay wrap
 - `startLoading()` - action needed to serve the loading event.
-When there is an asynchronous action in component you may be willing to make other elements inactive
+When there is an asynchronous action in component you may be willing to make other components inactive
-- `finishLoading()` - that action is indicating the end of loading and it's making all the elements inside the component active again
+- `finishLoading()` - that action is indicating the end of loading and it's making all the components inside the component active again
 - `afterTabsChange()` - callback to clicking tab button.
 As provided in our example, you may use it to clean the error state